KGoovaer/zemstbos-cycling/stories/01-foundation/005-kubernetes-deployment.md

 ### Database Changes

-None (SQLite database file is stored outside the cluster on persistent storage)
+None (SQLite database file is included with deployment and stored on cluster persistent storage)

 ### API Endpoints